 Provide a Letter of Intent to the Landlord

 This is a formal letter stating your intent to lease the property.
 It is also the platform where you can put your specific requests.
-You may add diplomatic clause and even a request for a new furniture.
+You may add a diplomatic clause and even a request for a piece of new furniture.
 Have this signed by the landlord to

 Secure and Review Tenancy Agreement